Alle and Andrew

 I grew up in Connecticut as the middle child of three daughters.
 My family lives in the Northeast still, and we remain very close, talking and texting daily.
 My parents and their spouses are excited to become grandparents and are very supportive of our decision to adopt.
 Both of my parents are remodeling their houses to be ‘baby proof’ for their grandchildren.

 After graduating from college for Industrial Design, I moved to Chicago to pursue my career.
 I’m currently working to transition my career to children’s book illustration because I love the idea of inspiring creativity in children.
+I’m also working at our local library’s makerspace, where I teach and help people feel empowered to explore their creativity.
 My dream is to be home to raise our family while also having my own part-time creative business.
 I’ve always wanted to be a mom, and dream about sharing the love, curiosity, joy, and creativity that fills our home with a child.

 I grew up in Michigan and am the youngest of four children and uncle to six nieces and two nephews.
 I moved to Chicago after college to work as an accountant.
 Spending quality time with family and friends is very important to me.
 Alle and I make it a point to drive out to Michigan every few months to reconnect.
 It is important to us that our future child will have a relationship with extended family, so we plan on making that a priority.